jaykhan0713/platform-service/README.md

 ## Status

-1. Actively evolving as a platform foundation.
-MVP baseline complete.
-AWS architecture + ECS microservices that template this service are in progress
+Actively evolving as a platform foundation.
+MVP complete
-2. Documentation for platform-service in progress
-3. Separate AWS platform architecture documentation and decions will be in a separate repo

 ---
 ## Contact